-With almost every house now having a broadband connection, WiFi routers are popular than ever.
+With almost every house now having a broadband connection, evolution of wifi routers are popular than ever.
 As you might know, most devices on the market such as smartphones and computers are equipped to use WiFi.

 Though Wi-Fi has become an integral part our routine, most of us do not know much about the WiFi technology.
 Read on to know more about the historical evolution of WiFi Routers.

-The history of WiFi was fascinating and an earlier form of WiFi was in existence since 1971.
+The history of evolution of wifi routers was fascinating and an earlier form of wifi was in existence since 1971.
 Apparently, “ALOHA Net” accounted for connecting the Hawaiian Islands with aid from a wireless network asset.

 ALOHA Net and ALOHA protocol are the early forerunners to the concept of Ethernet which later transcends to the IEEE 802.11 internet protocols.

 In the year 1985, US Federal Communications Commission accounted for the release of ISM bands.
 These ISM Bands were meant for unlicensed use and can be envisioned as the frequencies originating in the 2.4GHz band.